2sic/eav-ui/README.md

-# 2sxc / EAV Admin and Edit Dialogs
+# 2sxc / EAV UI - the Admin and Edit Dialogs

 This is part of [2sxc](https://2sxc.org) - an awesome extension for DNN :)

-It's built using Angular 10.
+It's built using Angular 11.

 ## Projects